 Often just the threat of contesting a charge from a company is enough to get them to fix the problem.
 They know the credit card companies are more likely to side with the customer than the merchant, guilty until proven innocent.
 With cash, Western Union, or a debit card, however, what’s gone is gone.

-We’re in a relatively robust time right now in the USA and Canada, but 10 years ago during the big recession, travel tour companies were going under left and right.
-Some had taken on too much debt, some had gotten used to a level of business that was now dropping and they couldn’t adjust.
+We’ve seen this movie before.
+During the big recession in the George W. Bush era, travel tour companies were going under left and right.
+Some had taken on too much debt.
+Others had gotten used to a level of business that was now dropping and they couldn’t adjust their overhead quickly enough.

 Ask what happens if something goes wrong and ask if that plan of action is in writing.
+Ask how far out you can cancel or postpone without penalty if the borders shut down.
 Then if you’re spending 5 0r 10 grand apiece on a tour, pay with a credit card and buy some independent insurance to protect that investment.

-Travel companies in trouble may not be very forthright about your troubles, so if you protect yourself every step of the way, you won’t lose your investment or days of your valuable time.
+Travel companies in trouble may not be very forthright about their troubles, so if you protect yourself every step of the way, you won’t lose your investment or days of your valuable time.